Published: Nov 04, 2022

 Your cardiac surgeon has to consider various factors while deciding whether a heart bypass surgery or an angioplasty would be better for you.
 These can include the number of blocked arteries, your overall health, the location where the artery is blocked, your medical history, and most importantly your preferences.

 On the face of it, angioplasty seems to outweigh a heart bypass surgery because of the advantages it offers such as faster recovery.
-However, angioplasty doesn’t treat the underlying cause of coronary artery disease.
-Almost a quarter of patients who received angioplasty have to undergo a bypass surgery after some time.
+However, angioplasty doesnât treat the underlying cause of coronary artery disease.
+Almost a quarter of patients who receive angioplasty have to undergo a bypass surgery after some time.
 Thus, when it comes to durability, a heart bypass stands out.
 Bypass surgery is also a much better option in case of patients that have multiple blocked arteries.

 Also, an angioplasty may not be suitable for everyone.
 People with diabetes and triple vessel disease (an extreme type of coronary artery disease) often have better results with bypass surgery as compared to angioplasty.

 However, angioplasty has now become the treatment of choice for people suffering from less- severe coronary artery disease.
 Since it is less invasive, angioplasty can be performed in about an hour whereas a bypass surgery can take about 3-6 hours.
-Thus, angioplasty is a relatively faster option that allows the patient to return back to normal life quickly.
+Thus, angioplasty is a relatively faster option that allows the patient to return to normal life quickly.
 This is especially true for older patients, mostly above 65 years of age who have a higher chance of facing the complications of a heart bypass surgery.

 Though your cardiac surgeon will consider various factors while deciding the best treatment for you, it is equally important for you to be a part of this decision-making process.
 You should: